Doctorate in Clinical Psychology

 "The cohesiveness and responsiveness of the programme team to communicate with all stakeholders including trainees, clinical supervisors, service users and commissioners.
 The programme team proactively provide excellent communication channels with all the different stakeholders involved in the programme"

 Areas of good practice noted by the BPS included the work on diversity and inclusion by the programme team, the support and pastoral care for international students and for all trainees during the COVID-19 pandemic, and the leadership opportunities available for trainees.

 All applicants to the Programme must have Graduate Basis for Chartered Membership (GBC) with the BPS, preferably at the time of applying, but certainly by the time short-listing takes place (usually in February).
 GBC is obtained by completion of:

 Applications from current undergraduates still completing their undergraduate degree or conversion programme at the time of application will not be considered.
 This is because proof of GBC status needs to have been received at the time of short-listing and the final award of the qualification given to enable assessment.

 Normally, candidates are required to have a minimum 2:1 degree in Psychology, or different discipline where the candidate has achieved Graduate Basis for Chartered Membership (GBC) with the British Psychological Society via a conversion diploma.
-Candidates without the required minimum degree class must provide evidence of a qualification at doctoral level.
+Candidates without the required minimum degree class must provide evidence of academic achievement at postgraduate level.
 All applications are enhanced by evidence of a postgraduate qualification relevant to clinical psychology.

 A full transcript should be submitted as evidence of a BPS accredited qualification, along with proof of GBC status.
 If submitting a transcript in another language, the candidate must also provide an English translated copy.